Hydr09en/ECS34WQProj1/README.md

 [Recursive algorithom of edit distance]https://en.wikipedia.org/wiki/Levenshtein_distance

 ## Generative AI use
-I do not use generative AI in this project.
+I do not use generative AI in this project that need to be report in this file.